Volunteer your time

 Whether you can help a little or a lot, one-time-only or on an ongoing basis, there’s a task for you!

-Here are examples of ways you might wish to contribute your time:
+Here are examples of ways to volunteer time:

-- Teach bike repair or serve as an adminstrative assistant to the class coordinator for the Monterey County Probation Department Youth Center bike class.
-Click here to learn more.
+- Take on the role of Bicycle Class Coordinator for the Monterey County Probation Department Youth Center bike class.
+Download job announcement/description: Volunteer Position – Bike Class Coordinator Click here to learn more.